Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Create a virtual network
 + Task 2: Create two virtual machines
 + Task 3: Test the connection

-## Estimated timing: 20 minutes

 ## Architecture diagram